-Training Package: Nationally Recognisis SIT Tourism, Travel and Hospitality RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Developed Course Unit Value: 2 Units Prelimir nary Course 2 Units HSC Co Durse Duration: 2 years Qualification: SIT20316 Certi ficate II in Hospitality Contributes to the ATAR: Yes Work Placement 70 hours Course Description & Content: This course is for students interested in the Hospitality industry.
+Training Training Package: SIT Tourism, Tr avel and Hospitality RTO: 90490 - Trustee 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Deve B - Board Developed Course Unit Value: 2 Units Prelimir nary Course 2 Units HSC Co ourse Duration: 2 years 2 years Qualification: SIT20322 Certi ficate II in Hospitality Contributes to the ATAR: Yes Work Placement 70 hours Course Description & Content: provides oppor interpersonal hospitality ind students who environment, ta ability to work approach.
+This course is for students interested in the Hospitality industry.
 This course provides opportunities for students to develop relevant technical , vocational and interpersonal competencies suitable for employment and further training in the hospitality industry including employability skills.
-This industry is suitable for students who have a passion for food, are prepared to work in a fast paced environment, take instructions well and follow through with tasks assigned, have the ability to work in a team, a good eye for detail and have a 'can-do' attitude and Please note: will be notified of on is under review and will likely be superseded next y of the new qualification at the commencement of their c Units Include: BSBWOR203 SITXWHS00 Work effectively with others 1 Participate in safe work practices SITHIND002 Source and use information on the hospitality industry SITXFSA001 SITXCCS003 Use hygienic practices for food safety Interact with customers SITHIND003 Use hospitality skills effectively (Holistic) SITXCOM00 2 Show social and cultural sensitivity SITHFAB004 SITHFAB005 SITHFAB007 SITXFSA002 SITHCCC002 SITHCCC003 SITHCCC001 Prepare and serve non-alcoholic beverages Prerequisit Prepare and serve espresso coffee Prerequisite: SITX Serve food and beverage Prerequisite: SITXFSA001 Participate in safe food handling practices Prepare and present simple dishes Prerequisite: SITXFS Use food preparation equipment Prerequisite: SITXFS XFSA001 FSA001 SA001 Eligibility for SITHKOP001 Students asses Clean kitchen premises and equipment sed as fulfilling the requirements for all the units in the 24 40 hour course Qualification: will be eligible f or Certificate II in Hospitality.
-Students achieving at le II be eligible for an AQF Statement of Attainment s neir qualification. east one unit of
+This industry is suitable for students who have a passion for food, are prepared to work in a fast paced environment, take instructions well and follow through with tasks assigned, have the ability to work in a team, a good eye for detail and have a 'can-do' attitude and approach.
+Students will need to purchase a food and beverage service uniform at the beginning of the course.
+This will cost approximately \$85.
+Units Include: SITXWHS005 Participate in safe work practices SITXFSA005 Use hygienic practices for food safety SITXFSA006 Participate in safe food handling practices SITHIND006 Source and use information on the hospitality industry BSBTWK201 Work effectively with others SITXCOM007 Show social and cultural sensitivity BSBSUS211 Participate in sustainable work practices SITXCOM006 Source and present information SITHFAB027 Serve food and beverage Prerequisite: SITXFSA005 SITHFAB024 Prepare and serve non-alcoholic beverages Prerequisite: SITXFSA005 SITHFAB025 Prepare and serve espresso coffee Prerequisite: SITXFSA005

+SITXCCS011 Interact with customers SITHIND007 Use hospitality skills effectively (Holistic) Eligibility for Qualification: course will be one unit of co Students assessed as fulfilling the requirements for all the units in the 240 hour course will be eligible for Certificate II in Hospitality .
+Students achieving at least one unit of competency will be eligible for an AQF Statement of Attainment showing partial completion of their qualification.